wechirok/renice-cubed-wiki/multiplayer.md

 # Multiplayer

-The modpack is comfortable for both regular servers and small sessions with friends.
-The pack adds temporary world hosting, proximity voice chat, cleaner chat behavior, and better navigation tools without changing the core multiplayer flow.
+The modpack is comfortable for both servers and sessions with friends.
+The pack adds world hosting, voice chat, cleaner chat behavior, and better navigation tools.

 ## Joining servers